 Following established trails, you will view many of the world’s highest peaks, including the emblematic summit of Everest.
 The Everest Trek departs between October and May – view trip details.

 For jaw-dropping views: Everest Base Camp High Flyer

-This innovative itinerary allows for the typically 18-day route to be completed safely in just two weeks.
-Currently, this is the shortest Everest Base Camp trip available on the market and appeals to trekkers limited on time.
+This innovative itinerary allows the typically 18-day route to be completed safely in just two weeks.
+Currently, this is the shortest Everest Base Camp trip available on the market and appeals to trekkers with limited time.

 To reduce the trip length without compromising on acclimatisation, safety or your overall experience, we replace the return journey on foot with an exhilarating helicopter flight from Lobuche back to Kathmandu.
 The 14-day Everest Base Camp High Flyer departs between October and April – view trip details.